New Jersey’s Independent Colleges & Universities

 New Jersey’s Investment in Independent Higher Education

 - Direct State support in fiscal year 2014 to our 14 member institutions equaled $1 million.

-- Our member institutions saved the State of New Jersey over $182 million in FY2013 – the price it would cost the State to educate the New Jersey residents our institutions enrolled at the undergraduate level.
+- Our member institutions saved the State of New Jersey over $184 million in FY2013 – the price it would cost the State to educate the New Jersey residents our institutions enrolled.

 Contributions to New Jersey

 - Our 14 member institutions will spend over $460 million in 2014 & 2015 on new construction and renovation of campus facilities.
-These projects will generate new jobs in construction and related industries.
+These projects will generate many jobs in construction and related industries over the next several years.

 - There are currently 36 New Jersey state legislators who are alumni/ae of our institutions.